Securing the futureBen Park2017-12-14T14:51:17+00:00

 Meanwhile, in Autumn 1998, the Pier Trust had picked up responsibility for the Victor Cox Museum collection.
 Along with an impressive collection of Clevedon artefacts – mainly images and ephemera – the Trust took ownership of the Clevedon Heritage Centre at No. 4 The Beach.
 This building allowed an expansion in office space and generated an income from a number of business tenants.
 Later, for the duration of the building of the new Visitor Centre, the Pier shop was relocated to this building.
 The heritage collection will soon become accessible though the Discover @ the Pier attraction which is being installed on the top floor of the old Toll House.

 In 2015 Clevedon Pier and Heritage Trust Limited became a Community Benefit Society in order that it might become a community based membership organisation.
 Shares were offered to prospective members and In the five months that the share offer ran over £250,000 was invested in the Society by over 1,100 members.
-The new Visitor Centre is scheduled to open in the spring of 2016.
+The new Visitor Centre opened in the Spring of 2016 and has since proved to be a great success, helping the Pier to attract over 100,000 visitors in 2017.

 The picture below was taken on Lifeboat Day in 2010.